locize/locize-vue-i18n-example/README.md

 Just open `index.html` in your browser

 Open `index.html?locize=true` to show the incontext editor -> click a text fragment to edit it in locize

+## for save missings

+create a project at [https://locize.com](https://locize.com) and copy your projectId and API key to the variables in the index.html script section!